Isle of Wight Rifles: Mobilisation

 When war broke out in August 1914, the Rifles were mobilised to man local fortifications under the command of Lt-Col Rhodes.
 Shortly afterwards TF units were invited to volunteer for Overseas Service, and the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 Later, many 2nd line battalions were prepared for overseas service and 3rd line units were formed to supply reinforcement drafts to the 1st and 2nd.

 1/8th Battalion

+Men of the Isle of Wight Rifles in training at Watford, 1915.

 Whereas the Wessex Division sailed to relieve Regular troops in India, the 1/8th Battalion was left training at Parkhurst.
 However, on 19 April 1915 it was assigned to 163rd (Norfolk and Suffolk) Brigade in 54th (East Anglian) Division to replace the 1/4th Battalion, Suffolk Regiment, which had already gone overseas.
 The 54th (EA) Division had been employed on coast defence, but now it was preparing to go overseas, completing its training at Bury St Edmunds and Watford.
 On 30 July 1915 the Isle of Wight Rifles sailed from Liverpool aboard the RMS Aquitania (some wood of which now forms a bar in Sandown Broadway), to join the fighting at Gallipoli.